+4.1.
 Branch Server Formulas

 Branch servers are configured using formulas.
-Formulas can be configured using Uyuni WebUI, or the Uyuni XMLRPC API.
+Formulas can be configured using Uyuni Web UI, or the Uyuni XMLRPC API.
 To fully configure Uyuni for Retail, these formulas need to be enabled and configured on the branch server:

-- Branch network formula, see [Salt > Formula-branchnetwork >] - Bind formula, see [Salt > Formula-bind >] - DHCPD formula, see [Salt > Formula-dhcpd >] - PXE formula, see [Salt > Formula-pxe >] - TFTP formula, see [Salt > Formula-tftpd >] - VSFTP formula, see [Salt > Formula-vsftpd >]
+- Branch network formula, see Specialized-guides > Salt - Bind formula, see Specialized-guides > Salt - DHCPD formula, see Specialized-guides > Salt - PXE formula, see Specialized-guides > Salt - TFTP formula, see Specialized-guides > Salt - VSFTP formula, see Specialized-guides > Salt

 Optionally, you can also enable the image synchronization formula.
-For more information, see [Salt > Formula-imagesync >].
+For more information, see Specialized-guides > Salt.

 Badly configured formulas can result in the branch server failing to work as expected.
 Due to the generic nature of formulas it is difficult to do overall validation.
 We recommend that you configure the branch server using the Uyuni for Retail command line utilities, and use individual formula settings for further tuning if required.
-For more information, see [Retail > Retail-install-setup >].
+For more information, see Retail > Retail-install-setup.